See the first game's character sheet for returning characters and/or characters referenced in audio logs and cutscenes.List

 - Berserk Button: Apparently isn't too fond of nicknames and callsigns directed at him, affectionate or otherwise.
 He gets offended at his bodyguards calling him "Chief" and "Chickenhawk" during the Camp White Oak mission.

 - Creepy Good: He really comes across as more of a "we have to sort of work the dark side" President than a "hope and change" President, but (so far at least) seems to genuinely have the country's best interests at heart.
 And given the country is actually facing an existential threat and engaged in what is essentially a civil war, his rhetoric and attitude aren't exactly out of place considering the situation.
+Subverted once The Division discovers that the President, along with Black Tusk themselves, are stealing the antiviral with plans to lifting off the city through Tidal Basin.

-- Corrupt Politician: Seems to have Defected to the Black Tusk side, that, or he was working with them all along.
+- Corrupt Politician: Seems to have defected to the Black Tusk side, that, or he was working with them all along.

 - Made of Iron: Literally survived Air Force One being shot down and crashing into Washington DC.
 And manages to survive being under the care of the Hyenas for an unknown amount of time, plus the firefight the ensues extracting him.